This post may contain affiliate links.Please read our disclosure policy.

 Instructions

-• Transfer the dough to a lightly greased bowl, cover and let the dough rest at a warm place for 40 minutes or until about doubled in size.
+• Transfer the dough to a lightly greased bowl, cover, and let the dough rest in a warm spot for 40 minutes or until about doubled in size.

-• In the meantime make the onion topping: Fry up the diced bacon.
-When the bacon is done add the diced onions to it.
-Reduce the heat to medium-low and let the onions slowly caramelize to a nice golden brown, about 10-20 minutes.
+• Make the onion topping: In a large skillet, cook the bacon until crispy then add the onions.
+Reduce the heat to medium-low and let the onions slowly caramelize to a nice golden brown, about 20 minutes.
 Remove from heat and allow the mixture to cool for a few minutes.

-• In a bowl, combine sour cream, eggs, salt and caraway seeds.
-Add the onion mixture to it and thoroughly combine everything.
+• In a bowl, combine sour cream, eggs, salt, and caraway seeds.
+Add the cooled onion mixture to it and stir to combine.

-• Place the Onion Tart on the middle shelf in the oven and bake for 25-30 minutes, until the top is light brown.
-Let cool for a few minutes before serving.
+• Spread the onion mixture evenly on top.
+Bake in the middle of the oven for 35-40 minutes, until the top is light brown and the filling is set.
+Let it cool for a few minutes before serving.
 This tart tastes best lukewarm.

 Nutrition